YashDaga17/Pride-World/README.md

 - Any domain with .co, .biz, .us, .study or .courses to be registered on GoDaddy to be able to use the domain.

 ## 🧠 Challenges we ran into

+- It was the first time using Firestore in the project.
+- Seting up the CI/CD workflow was a challenge because we had not done that before.
+- Completing the project was a challenge because we had to implement the project in a deadline.
+- Most of the team members are new hackathon participants so it was new to work in a hackathon.
+- Working with Hedera’s testnet was a challenge because it was a new technology but we were albe to implement it.

 ## Resources